-Parametersvector ((n_parameters,) ndarray) - Flattened representation of this obiect has nan values()
+Parametersvector ((n_parameters,) ndarray) - Flattened representation of this object

 Tests if the vectorized form of the object contains nan values or not.
 This is particularly useful for objects with unknown values that have been mapped to nan values.

 Returnshas_nan_values (bool) - If the vectorized object contains nan values.